-Aquatica, SeaWorld's Water Park
+Aquatica Orlando Water Park

 Aquatica is a combination of animal experiences, water rides and slides, high-speed thrills and relaxing sandy beaches and will appeal to all ages.

-There are two large side-by-side wave lagoons, offering two very different experiences; one has crashing waves and five foot swells whilst the other has a gently rolling surf.
+There are two large side-by-side wave lagoons, offering two very different experiences.
+One has crashing waves and five foot swells whilst the other has a gently rolling surf.
 It is possible to generate nine different wave patterns.

 The winding rivers also offer different journeys from calm to extreme with gentle waterfalls past exotic parrots into an undersea grotto full of colourful tropical fish in one and rolling rapids, racing waters and rushing geysers in the other.

-Amongst the 12 main attractions there are also eight-lane racing slides, racing tunnels, triple-drop raft rides and inner tube river adventures.
+There are also eight-lane racing slides, racing tunnels, triple-drop raft rides and inner tube river adventures.

 The landscaping is themed on the beautiful lush flora of the South Sea Islands, New Zealand, Australia and New Guinea with crystal clear rivers, hidden grottos and sparkling waterfalls.